roboberlin/site/visualizations/innerproduct.md

 ---
 layout: post
-title: Inner product of one-form and vector.
+title: Inner product of one-form and vector
 description: Visualizing one-forms by level sets, as in Misner, Thorne, and Wheeler's Gravitation, and inner products with vectors by the piercing of those level sets.
 image:
 nav-menu: no